Inshas

 Inshas (أنشاص الرمل) is a village located in Bilbeis, Sharqia Governorate, 60 kilometers east of Cairo, Egypt.

 It holds the first experimental nuclear reactor to be operated in Egypt ETRR-1 as well as the second experimental reactor ETRR-2, the Egyptian Atomic Energy Authority Experimental Farm, unauthorized IAEA.

 Following the creation of the Arab League in March 1945, Inshas held the first Arab League Summit in May 1946.

+Inshas hosts the Thunderbolt School, a training facility for the Egyptian army's El-Sa'ka Forces.
+The facility was used to train Palestinian commandos (fedayeen), including members of the Arab Nationalist Movement between 1962 and 1965.

+The village has a mosque, named for King Farouk I and managed by the Egyptian Ministry of Religious Endowments.
+Construction of the mosque begun in 1923, during the reign of Farouk's predecessor, King Fuad I, and was completed in preparation for the 1946 Arab Summit.